Staf Van Eyken: "The Vampire of Muizen"

 On 13 October 1971, Van Eyken murdered his first victim: 18-year-old Marie-Thérèse Rosseel, maid of a local textile baron.
-He raped and then strangled her, also biting her on several intimate places and stripping her naked, an act which later earned him the nickname "The Vampire of Muizen".
+He raped and then strangled her, also biting her in several intimate places and stripping her naked, an act which later earned him the nickname "The Vampire of Muizen".

 The second woman who was raped and murdered by him was 47-year-old Ida Smeets, wife of lawyer and university professor Frans van Isacker.
 He had dragged her to an abandoned factory site and tried to rape her.
 This failed, so he strangled her, returned home to eat, and then went back to his victim to sexually abuse her.
 When it turned out that the woman was still alive, he strangled her again, this time killing her.
 This gruesome murder took place on the same day that his mother died.

 On 19 March 1972, Van Eyken murdered his third and final victim Lutgarde Van der Wilt, a 19-year-old student with whom he had danced in a youth club.
 She too was raped, strangled and, like the previous victims, bitten on the breasts.
-When her body was found, Van Eyken was cycling along the location and behaved rather strange.
+When her body was found, Van Eyken was cycling along the location and behaved rather strangely.
 The investigators found this suspicious and stopped him on his way to his house.
 There they saw that he had a blood stain on his sleeve, and was immediately arrested.
 Van Eyken admitted to the murders and explicitly insisted that he be locked up.
 Fearing the dark side of himself, he would never ask for a conditional release later on.

 After Van Eyken's arrest, it was found that he had tried to assault and strangle a young woman, but she had survived without him realising.
-During the investigation it turned out that he had sexually abused a lot of other women and had tried to kill them.
-However, these sexual offences had not ended up on his criminal record, because at the time they wanted to give minors a second chance.
+During the investigation, it turned out that he had sexually abused a lot of other women and had tried to kill them.
+However, these sexual offences did not end up on his criminal record, because at the time they wanted to give minors a second chance.